kawaiipooptato/WinsockGameNetworking/README.md

 # WinsockGameNetworking
-Simple game networking example that includes server reconcilation and client-side prediction using WinSock
+Simple game networking example that includes comment blocks for server reconcilation and client-side prediction using WinSock